okfn/opendataeditor/portal/content/docs/contributing/development.md

 ```

 It will be automatically published on CloudFlare when merged to the `main` branch with previews available for pull requests.

+## Releasing

+> You need to be a maintainer to release a new version

+- Update the version in `package.json` according to SemVer
+- Create a pull request with the changes and get it approved and merged
+- Run `make release` locally to create a new release